elixir-lang/elixir/README.md

 ### Discussions, support, and help

-For general discussions, support, and help, please use many of the commnunity spaces [listed on the sidebar of the Elixir website](https://elixir-lang.org/), such as forums, chat platforms, etc, where the wider community will be available to help you.
+For general discussions, support, and help, please use many of the community spaces [listed on the sidebar of the Elixir website](https://elixir-lang.org/), such as forums, chat platforms, etc, where the wider community will be available to help you.